 We edit text files using Microsoft Word’s “track changes” function, which displays additions and deletions in color.
 Our clients can choose to accept or reject each of our suggested revisions.
 We use the “comments” tool for questions and explanations.
 For proofreading, clients typically supply PDF files, which we annotate using the Adobe Acrobat “notes” tool.

 What is the value of using an editorial style guide, and which one is best?

-Editorial style guides present a framework to maintain consistency, through standards for spelling of certain terms, capitalization schemes, punctuation, bibliographic citations and other considerations.
+Editorial style guides present a framework to maintain consistency in writing, through standards for spelling of certain terms, capitalization schemes, punctuation, bibliographic citations and other considerations.
 Some style manuals are general in nature, while others are specific to certain academic disciplines or professions.
 One particular style is no more or less valid than another; what matters most is the adoption of a style with which your organization remains consistent.
-Most prominent among general style guides are The Associated Press Stylebook and Libel Manual (Associated Press, New York) and the Chicago Manual of Style (University of Chicago Press).
+Most prominent among general style guides are The Associated Press Stylebook and Libel Manual (Associated Press, New York), the Chicago Manual of Style (University of Chicago Press) and the Publication Manual of the American Psychological Association.
+We routinely use all three of those style guides, depending upon the preferences of individual clients.
 Other style guides have been developed for particular disciplines, notably social sciences, the humanities, medicine, chemistry, engineering and the biological sciences.
 The MLA Style Manual (Modern Language Association of America, New York) is one standard for scholarly writing and publication.
 The discipline and purpose of writing determine which style guide is most appropriate.

 What reassurances do you offer regarding confidentiality and security of sensitive documents?